CLozy/lyser/README.md

+## lyser
-## A python package that has classes that processes text and creates a rag chef chat agent that gives cooking tips and recipes.
+A python package that has classes that processes text and creates a rag chef chat agent that gives cooking tips and recipes.

 ### How to install